The Junk Drawer Holds Everything But Junk

 Junk Drawer After

 To tidy up your necessary drawer, you really do need to remove the worthless junk.
 Remove everything from the drawer and give it a good cleaning.
 Sort out the items that were in the drawer by deciding if you need it or use it.
-If you don’t need it or use it, out it goes.
+If you do not need it or use it, out it goes.

 You can make it easier to find items in your junk drawer by using a junk drawer organizer.
 Just search on line under the key words “junk drawer organizer.”
 Or, you can purchase a variety of small square and rectangle baskets at a dollar-type store.